Marketing Veteran Rahul Goyal Launches Nuvoraa to Serve Brands Beyond Real Estate - www.lokmattimes.com

 Marketing Veteran Rahul Goyal Launches Nuvoraa to Serve Brands Beyond Real Estate

-Mumbai (Maharashtra) [India], June 7: Rahul Goyal, a seasoned entrepreneur and co-founder of Realatte, India's leading digital marketing agency catering majorly to the real estate sector, has announced the launch of his latest venture, Nuvoraa - a cutting-edge, AI-powered digital marketing agency based in Mumbai.
-Nuvoraa has been built with a broader vision to offer data-driven digital solutions across industries like e-commerce, education, healthcare, FMCG, and beyond.
+Rahul Goyal, a seasoned entrepreneur and co-founder of Realatte, India's leading digital marketing agency catering majorly to the real estate sector, has announced the launch of his latest venture, Nuvoraa – a cutting-edge, AI-powered digital marketing agency based in Mumbai.
+Nuvoraa has been built with a broader vision — to offer data-driven digital solutions across industries like e-commerce, education, healthcare, FMCG, and beyond.

 With over 15 years of experience in digital marketing and a proven track record of scaling businesses through data-driven strategies, Rahul Goyal now sets his sights on broader horizons.
 Nuvoraa, based in Mumbai, marks a significant milestone in his entrepreneurial journey, aiming to transform the way brands connect with consumers across diverse verticals including e-commerce, education, healthcare, FMCG, and more.